SergeyZapasnik/FB_test/README.md

 - `public/`: Publicly accessible files, including the main entry point, `index.php`.
 - `templates/`: HTML templates for pages such as login and admin.
 - `routes/`: Route definitions for web endpoints, e.g., `web.php`.
-- `bootstrap/`: Initialization and dependency setup, e.g., `app.php`.
-- `tests/`: Unit tests for various components.

-## Getting Started

-To use the Currency Converter Module:

-1. Configure your database settings in `config/database.php`.
-2. Ensure your PHP environment meets the project requirements.
-3. Access the module through `public/index.php` and log in to the simulated admin area.
-4. Use the admin interface to view currency exchange rates.
-5. Utilize the currency conversion functionality.